What to do when paying maternity pay if an employee leaves, becomes sick, dies, or is awarded a pay rise.

 - Take away the MA that was paid.

 - Take away any SMP you’ve already paid.

 - Pay your employee the difference.

-If a pay award is made after they have terminated their employment and the pay rise is backdated into a time when they were working for you or was on maternity leave with you, they may be entitled to benefit from the pay rise.
+If a pay award is made after they have terminated their employment and the pay rise is backdated to when they were working for you, or were on maternity leave with you, they may be entitled to benefit from the pay rise.
 You must check the terms of their old contract of employment.

-If more than one pay rise has been awarded during the above period you’ll need to perform separate calculations for each.
+If more than one pay rise has been awarded during the period they were on maternity leave you’ll need to make separate calculations for each one.

 Underpayments and overpayments